 Ultimately, most web users will never notice any difference because the OS works very much in the background, and it will only be the system administrators and IT managers who take notice of which distro of Linux is used.

-- These are the best Linux training providers and online courses
+Want to learn more about Linux?
+These are the best Linux training providers and online courses.

 Debian (opens in new tab) is over 20-years-old and in part owes that longevity to the emphasis placed on producing a stable operating system.
 This is crucial if you want to set up a server as updates can sometimes clash badly with existing software.

-There are three branches of Debian, named 'Unstable', 'Testing' and 'Stable'.
+There are three branches of Debian, named 'Unstable', 'Testing', and 'Stable'.
 To become part of the Stable current release, packages must have been reviewed for several months as part of the Testing release.
 This results in a much more reliable system – but don't expect Debian to incorporate much 'bleeding edge' software as a result.

 More Linux server distros to consider